Theft: Psychology

 Possible causes for acts of theft include both economic and non-economic motivations.
 For example, an act of theft may be a response to the offender's feelings of anger, grief, depression, anxiety, compulsion, boredom, power and control issues, low self-esteem, a sense of entitlement, an effort to conform or fit in with a peer group, or rebellion.
 Theft from work may be attributed to factors that include greed, perceptions of economic need, support of a drug addiction, a response to or revenge for work-related issues, rationalisation that the act is not actually one of stealing, response to opportunistic temptation, or the same emotional issues that may be involved in any other act of theft.
 Grotius and Pufendorf upheld the principle that a person in extreme and unavoidable need, who took from the surpluses of property holders, was not guilty of the crime of theft.

 The most common reasons for shoplifting include participation in an organised shoplifting ring, opportunistic theft, compulsive acts of theft, thrill-seeking, and theft due to need.
 Studies focusing on shoplifting by teenagers suggest that minors shoplift for reasons including the novelty of the experience, peer pressure, the desire to obtain goods that a minor cannot legally purchase, and for economic reasons, as well as self-indulgence and rebellion against parents.

+Romani people were forced to commit theft in Europe primarily for survival.
+Envious European craft guilds, aiming to preserve local monopolies, attempted to restrict traditional nomadic Romani trades such as metalworking and basket manufacturing.
+Consequently, due to these limitations, Romani individuals increasingly turned to begging, pickpocketing and stealing in order to survive poverty, thereby reinforcing the stereotype that Romani people are thieves that had followed them since their arrival in Europe.